 NioCorp is developing the Elk Creek Project, located in southeast Nebraska.
 The Elk Creek Project is an advanced Niobium (Nb)/Scandium (Sc)/Titanium (Ti) exploration project.
 Niobium is used to produce various superalloys that are extensively used in high performance aircraft and jet turbines.
 It also is used in High-Strength, Low-Alloy ("HSLA") steel, a stronger steel used in automotive, bridges, structural systems, buildings, pipelines, and other applications that generally reduces the weight of those applications, which can result in environmental benefits, including reduced fuel consumption and material usage and fewer air emissions.
-Scandium can be combined with aluminum to make super-high-performance alloys with increased strength and improved corrosion resistance.
+Scandium can be combined with aluminum to make high-performance alloys with increased strength and improved corrosion resistance.
 Scandium also is a critical component of advanced solid oxide fuel cells, an environmentally preferred technology for high-reliability, distributed electricity generation.
 Titanium is a component of various superalloys and other applications that are used for aerospace applications, weapons systems, protective armor, medical implants and many others.
 It also is used in pigments for paper, paint, and plastics.

 Our primary business strategy is to advance our Elk Creek Project to commercial production.
 We are focused on obtaining additional funds to carry out our near-term planned work programs associated with securing the project financing necessary to complete mine development and construction of the Elk Creek Project.
-With the recent filing of the Revised Elk Creek Feasibility Study (see "Elk Creek Project Update," below), we are currently working to obtain the financing necessary to advance the Elk Creek Project to construction and operations, as well as conducting permitting and other related activities at and for the Elk Creek Project.